 - Expand your interpersonal connections.
 Tell yourself: “Today, I am going to initiate an emotional connection with one more person than I did yesterday.”
 Intentionally reaching out and embracing authentic connections with others fills us up in ways beyond what a single intimate partner can provide.
 As complex humans, we thrive off of connections with people who feed our various interests and desires.
 This is a great time to embrace ways you can expand your feelings of worth and value by reaching out to someone who you want to get to know better.
 Look at Valentine’s Day in terms of the opportunity for initiating close connection rather than a spot of deficiency.

+- Have something to look forward to.
+Get ahead of negative thoughts and feelings by organizing enjoyable activities for the day.
 Do you have other friends who are also single?
-If so, use the day as an opportunity to catch up with buddies and just enjoy each other’s company.
-If all your friends are attached, think about that list of things you’ve been putting off: starting that new book you’ve been wanting to read, catching up on all your DVR’d TV shows, checking out that hike and bike trail you’ve been eyeing.
+If so, use the day as an opportunity to catch up with them and just enjoy each other’s company.
+Schedule a date night, go for a massage, or try a new place for lunch.
+Making plans with others and getting outside can help reduce any feelings of loneliness.
+If all your friends are attached, think about that personal list of things you’ve been putting off.
+Start that new book you’ve been wanting to read, catch up on all your TV shows, check out that hike and bike trail you’ve been eyeing.

 If what you really want is a committed relationship, let’s take a moment to figure out why you don’t have that.
 Be honest with yourself.
 Seriously.
 Are you putting yourself out there?
-We don’t mean going out and socializing.
-We mean when the chance for a new relationship comes along, do you take it seriously?
-Consider these common mistakes people are making when looking for a relationship.
+That doesn’t necessarily mean going out and socializing, but when the chance for a new relationship comes along, do you take it seriously?
+Consider these common mistakes people make when looking for a relationship.